snowflakelogic/Packaged-Food-Ingredients-Classifier/README.md

 ## 📌 Why I Built This

-With India’s growing appetite for ready‑to‑eat chips, namkeens, and other packaged foods, many shoppers can’t decode complicated ingredient lists.
-My goal is to make transparent, data‑backed food decisions effortless.
+With India’s growing appetite for ready-to-eat chips, namkeens, and other packaged foods, many shoppers struggle to decode complicated ingredient lists.

+Most publicly available food classification datasets are built around Western ingredients — and don’t include many commonly used Indian ones.
+There’s a visible gap when it comes to Indian packaged food classifiers.

+My goal is to bridge that gap and make transparent, data-backed food decisions easier for Indian consumers.

 ---